jonathansim94/Zero-Two-Ransomware/README.txt

+# Zero-Two-Ransomware

+A cryptolocker ransomware developed for a Security exam.

 in Visual Studio:
 to compile the Cryptolocker exclude the Revert.cs and the Reverter icon from compilation to compile the Reverter exclude the ZeroTwo.cs, the res files and the Cryptolocker icon from compilation